CyberTrainingExercise/Diamondhouse/README.md

 Print out the following and hand the useful information to them:

 1. Guide on how to write iptables rules: https://www.digitalocean.com/community/tutorials/iptables-essentials-common-firewall-rules-and-commands
 2. Guide on how to SSH into a remote server: https://linuxconfig.org/Ssh
 3. Guide on how to use netcat: https://www.varonis.com/blog/netcat-commands

+They will have to write firewall rules on both PC1 and PC2 for the following (SOLUTION KEY, DO NOT SHOW TRAINEES):
+1. Block HTTP traffic both ways (port 80)
+    - iptables -A INPUT -p tcp --dport 80 -j DROP
+    - iptables -A OUTPUT -p tcp --sport 80 -j DROP
+2. Block POP3 traffic both ways (ports 110 and 995)
+    - iptables -A INPUT -p tcp --dport 110 -j DROP
+    - iptables -A OUTPUT -p tcp --sport 110 -j DROP
+    - iptables -A INPUT -p tcp --dport 995 -j DROP
+    - iptables -A OUTPUT -p tcp --sport 995 -j DROP
+3. Block Telnet traffic both ways (port 23)
+    - iptables -A INPUT -p tcp --dport 23 -j ACCEPT
+    - iptables -A OUTPUT -p tcp --sport 23 -j ACCEPT

 ### OPFOR Guidance
 1. Feel free to sandbox some approaches to the FOB, ranging from benign to outright aggressive.
-While cyber is a decent portion of this GLP, the cadets are still being evaluated on their base defense strategies.
+While cyber is a decent portion of this GLP, the cadets are still being evaluated on their base defense abilities.
 2. For at least one of the friendly civilian personnel to approach the FOB, try to tailgate behind them.
 3. Do not assume that you know the challenge and response phrases unless you can overhear it and reasonably guess it.

 ### Onsite Setup
-1. -
-2. -
-3. -
+1. Have a large enough FOB where digital communications (i.e. radios, phone calls, texts, etc) are required, due to distance
+2. Have the laptop and VMs already set up on-site
+3. Test to ensure the VMs can communicate with each other

 ### Injects
 Every 10 minutes after the briefing phase, include one of the following challenges (max 15 minutes to complete):